(Date of issue: August 2016. Version: 2.1)

 Withdrawal symptoms are thought to occur as a result of the newborn baby’s body having to adapt to suddenly no longer getting certain types of medicines through the placenta.

-Studies have shown that babies who were exposed to any SSRI in the womb may experience neonatal withdrawal.
-Close monitoring of your baby for a few days after birth may be advised if you have taken sertraline regularly in the weeks before delivery.
+Studies have shown that babies who were exposed to any SSRI in the womb may suffer from neonatal withdrawal.
+Close monitoring of your baby for a few days after birth may be advised if you have taken fluoxetine regularly in the weeks before delivery.

 PPHN or ‘persistent pulmonary hypertension of the newborn’ occurs when a newborn baby’s lungs do not adapt to breathing outside the womb.
 PPHN only affects around 1 or 2 out of every 1000 newborn babies but can be serious.

 Some studies show that PPHN is more common in babies of women who took an SSRI in pregnancy.
-These studies suggest that around one out of every 100-200 babies whose mothers took an SSRI during later pregnancy (after 20 weeks) may develop PPHN.
-In other words, these studies show that 99 out of 100 babies of women who use SSRIs did not develop PPHN.
+These studies suggest that up to one out of every 300 babies whose mothers took an SSRI during later pregnancy (after 20 weeks) may develop PPHN.

 Learning and behavioural problems